equinor/flownet/docs/configuration_file.rst

 max_distance_fraction
 ---------------------

-If defined, the **max_distance_fraction** longest connections between nodes in the FlowNet model will be removed (default value is 0).
+This is a number between 0 and 1 (0 and 100%).
+If **max_distance_fraction** is set to 0.1, 10% of the connections bewteeen nodes in the FlowNet model will be removed (default value is 0) based on their length.

 min_permeability
 ----------------

 Minimum allowed permeability in mD before a tube is removed (i.e., its cells are made inactive).

 mitchells_algorithm
 -------------------

-Choose how to come up with candidate nodes for the Mitchell's best candidate algorithm.
+Method of choosing candidate nodes for Mitchell's best candidate algorithm.
 There are two options: normal or fast.
 The **normal** option will generate *additional_node_candidates* new node suggestions for each new node to place, while the **fast** option will only generate *additional_node_candidates* nodes once and use that set to place all new nodes.